Cold Weather Camping is defined by BSA as...

 - Use fuel hand warmers.
 They are cheap and easy to use.
 The double as foot warmers, too!

-- Keep off ice on steams, lakes and ponds.
+- Avoid ice on streams, lakes, and ponds.
 Always, always, always!

 - It takes longer to cook food in cold weather, so plan accordingly.
 Before going to bed pour enough water for breakfast into a pot.
 It is easier to heat the pot than a plastic water can.